unixorn/zsh-quickstart-kit/Readme.md

 * [unixorn/git-extra-commands](https://github.com/unixorn/git-extra-commands) - A collection of extra helper scripts for `git`.
 * [unixorn/jpb.zshplugin](https://github.com/unixorn/jpb.zshplugin) - Some of my standard aliases & functions.
 * [unixorn/rake-completion.zshplugin](https://github.com/unixorn/rake-completion.zshplugin) - Reads the Rakefile in the current directory so you can tab complete the Rakefile targets.
 * [unixorn/tumult.plugin.zsh](https://github.com/unixorn/tumult.plugin.zsh) - Adds macOS-specific functions and scripts.
-This plugin only adds itself to your `$PATH` if you're on macOS so you can use the same plugin list on macOS and other systems.
+This plugin only adds itself to your `$PATH` if you're running macOS to allow you to use the same plugin list on macOS and other systems.
 * [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) - Adds fish-like autosuggestions to your ZSH sessions.
 * [zsh-users/zsh-completions](https://github.com/zsh-users/zsh-completions) - Tab completions for many more applications than come standard with ZSH.
 * [zsh-users/zsh-history-substring-search](https://github.com/zsh-users/zsh-history-substring-search) - Better history search.